johanneswussler/Mendix-AWS-Lambda/README.md

 ## 4. Configure the Credentials

-For the AWS Lambda Connector to be able to access the Amazon Lambda API, AWS credentials need to be provided inside the Mendix app.
+For the AWS Lambda Connector to be able to access the AWS Lambda API, AWS credentials need to be provided inside the Mendix app.

 In this lab, you configure credentials to run the AWS connector locally in Mendix Studio Pro.
 To configure credentials you create a new app configuration with the credentials settings.